python-botogram/botogram/docs/api/telegram.rst

       * :py:class:`~botogram.User` when the original sender is an user
       * :py:class:`~botogram.Chat` when the message originated in a channel
+      * A string, when the original sender has opted to hide his account.
+      In this case, the attribute :py:attr:`~botogram.Message.forward_hidden` is set to ``True``.

       *This attribute can be None if it's not provided by Telegram.*

       .. versionchanged:: 0.3

          The value can also be an instance of :py:class:`~botogram.Chat`.

+      .. versionchanged:: 0.7

+         The value can also be a string if the original sender is hidden.

    .. py:attribute:: forward_from_message_id